smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 idea should also be applied to your code.
 You should **restrict your code as much as possible.**

+The idea behind the standard Principle of Least Privilege is straight forward and typically applied to security.
+The wider the surface area of any system the more that can be attacked by hackers.
+By using the lowest permissions possible for any user, process, service or server reduces what is exposed if they were compromised.

 Great.
+So we can apply the idea to code too.
 Restrict what exactly?
 I think the focus should be controlling visibility between classes/assemblies.
 This also naturally leads to strictly defining your public API.
 After all if you have not exposed it then it remains private.
 Anyone else does not have enough privilege to use you code outside of